-The School of Biosciences at Birmingham is a world leader in metabolomics and more broadly environmental ‘omics research.
-The School achieved an impressive performance in the Research Excellence Framework 2014, rising up to 6th place for the quality of its research within the elite, research-focused Russell Group of UK universities.
+The School of Biosciences achieved an impressive performance in the Research Excellence Framework 2014, rising up to 6th place for the quality of its research within the elite, research-focused Russell Group of UK universities.

 Are you the right person for this PhD?

-We seek an excellent candidate with a high quality undergraduate or Masters degree (can be pending) in fields such as (bio)analytical chemistry, pharmacology, forensics or toxicology, who has a passion to develop bioanalytical approaches and importantly to apply them to a highly relevant 21st century challenge in human and environmental health.
+We seek an excellent, highly motivated candidate with a high quality undergraduate or Masters degree (can be pending) in fields such as (bio)analytical chemistry, pharmacology, forensics or toxicology, who has a passion to apply and then translate state-of-the-art metabolomics and PBPK modelling approaches to 21st century challenges in food safety and human toxicology.

 How good is research at University of Birmingham in Biological Sciences?

 Research output data provided by the Research Excellence Framework (REF)